Convex Desktop

 Running Convex Desktop

-If Java is correctly configured, you should be able to run Convex Desktop simply by double-clicking on the convex.jar file which will run Convex Desktop as an executable.
+If Java is configured to run by default for .jar files in your OS, you should be able to run Convex Desktop simply by double-clicking on the convex.jar file which will run Convex Desktop as an executable.
 On some systems, you may need to grant permissions to run a downloaded executable file.

-Alternatively to run Convex Desktop, you can run the following commend from the command prompt, script or GUI shortcut:
+Alternatively, to run Convex Desktop, you can run the following command from the command prompt, script or GUI shortcut:

 java -jar convex.jar desktop